 *Update in April, October each year*

-The producer price index measures inflation that covers five main sectors in Malaysia, namely Agriculture, Forestry and Fishing, Mining, Manufacturing, Electricity and Gas Supply, and Water Supply.
+The Producer Price Index (PPI) measures inflation in five key sectors in Malaysia, namely Agriculture, Forestry and Fisheries, Mining, Manufacturing, Electricity and Natural Gas Supply and Water Supply.

 Please log in or upgrade your membership to get more details.